laura-wenning/ozone/README.md

 1. Use https://rustup.rs to install Rust.
 2. In Ozone, run `cargo run`

+## Additional CLIs and External Dependencies
+`sea-orm-cli`.
+Used for creating migrations and applying them to the database

 # Environment Variables
 ## Discord Bot
 `DISCORD_TOKEN`.
 The Discord token for the Ozone bot.